 As a result of our continued strong emphasis on cash flow, our debt outstanding under our revolving credit facility is zero, and we have substantial uncommitted cash balances, as discussed further in "Liquidity and Capital Resources" below.
-We have a credit facility in place with considerably less restrictive terms than those of our previous facilities; this facility does not expire until February 2012.
+We have a credit facility in place with considerably less restrictive terms than those of our previous facilities; this facility was scheduled to expire in February 2012.
+On July 16, 2010, we entered into a new senior credit facility arrangement and increased the amount to \$125 million and extended the term to July 2014.
 We have strong surety relationships to support our bonding needs, and we believe our relationships with the surety markets are positive in light of our strong current results and financial position.
-We have generated positive free cash flow in each of the last ten calendar years and will continue our emphasis in this area.
+We have generated positive free cash flow in each of the last eleven calendar years and will continue our emphasis in this area.
 We believe that the relative size and strength of our balance sheet and surety support as compared to most companies in our industry represent competitive advantages for us.